Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 When the prerequisite structure is visible and the sequence has been reviewed, onboarding shifts from improvised to systematic.

 New engineers stop bouncing between documents.
 They have a path.
-Each document they read has context from the one before it.
-When they hit something unfamiliar, they know whether it's covered later in the sequence or whether it's a genuine gap they should ask about.
+Each document they read carries context from the one before it, so when they hit something unfamiliar they know whether it's covered later in the sequence or whether it's a genuine gap worth asking about — as opposed to the current situation, where every unfamiliar thing feels equally urgent and equally underdocumented.

 Senior engineers spend less time answering the same questions repeatedly, because the sequence answers them in the right order at the right time.